 Taking time each day to practice the piano doesn’t happen by accident, it is planned into the student’s week and day.
 If you refer to Getting IT (Instrument Time), it gives “practicing” a fresh feel, a new view, a new twist.
 Click on the link for the Getting-IT-schedule-page Practice Schedule.
 This form is necessary for each student to show me their commitment to finding time to be at the piano each day and actually doing it.
 Parents sign off just as I have to sign my son’s reading chart each day/week.

 The first habit is to Get to the Piano daily.
 From the website Shiny Happy World I learned the phrase, “You can do anything.
 Just begin!”
 This applies to instrument time.
 Just get to the piano!

 Sometimes it’s easy to track IT on an app like Done or Tally.
 These apps show consistency (if you remember to mark!).
-I’ve been giving my students a Piano Practice Pill.
+In the past I’ve given my students a Piano Practice Pill.
 It’s a pill box with a place for each day.
 We fill it with Skittles or M&Ms. When students return, they show me how many days they Got IT by showing me how many days they ate.

 Here are some of my favorite tools to use during IT (practice):

 Stop watch to track seconds for drills or anything (how long does it take to do a page of theory and other activities?)